MoenMi/notes/classes/cs438/1-intro.md

 - Time divided into slots.
 - Each call allocated periodic slots, can transmit at maximum rate of wider frequency band during its time slot.

+#### Packet Switching vs. Circuit Switching

+Consider a system with 10 users with a total capacity of 1 Gb/s for its link.
+Each user uses 100 Mb/s when active, and each user is active 10% of the time.
+How many users can use this network under circuit-switching and packet-switching?

+- Circuit-switching: 10 users
+- Packet-switching: With 35 users, the probability that more than 10 users are active at the same time is less than 0.0004.

+Packet-switching is great for "bursty" data, because it is better at resource sharing and simpler, with no call setup.
+- Excessive congestion possible: packet delay and loss due to buffer overflow
+- Protocols are needed for reliable data transfer
+- There are ways of providing circuit-like behavior with packet-switching that will be covered later in the course

 ### 1.3.3 - A Network of Networks